ecker00/Hug/README.md

 # Hug

-A Love2D wrapper for CoronaSDK.
+A CoronaSDK to Löve2D wrapper.
-Built for Love 0.8.0
+Built with Love 0.8.0 and CoronaSDK 2013.1202

 ### Main framework differences